From left to right: Gaus, Brumund and Roms DalBrødrene Dal

-- Professor Drøvels hemmelighet (The Secret of Professor Drøvel), their debut series, had them in search of missing explorer Professor Drøvel, traversing Overfloden, an uncharted river crowded with absurd characters and events.
+- Professor Drøvels hemmelighet (The Secret of Professor Uvula), their debut series, had them in search of missing explorer Professor Drøvel, traversing Overfloden, an uncharted river crowded with absurd characters and events.

-- Spektralsteinene (The Spectrum Stones): while searching for a special substance to cure the common cold, Roms receives a ring containing mysterious blueprints for what turns out to be a time machine from an alien.
-They travel through time, from the age of vikings to Nazi-occupied Norway.
+- Spektralsteinene (The Spectral Stones): while searching for a special substance to cure the common cold, Roms receives a ring containing mysterious blueprints for what turns out to be a time machine from an alien.
+They travel through time, including the Viking Age, Ancient Egypt, Medieval France and Nazi-occupied Norway.

-- Mysteriet om Karl XII's gamasjer (The Mystery of the Spats of Karl XII): The brothers travel through time (again) to find the lost spats of Norwegian monarch Karl XII, a key instrument in the continuation of Norway's independence; if they are not retrieved by the 100th anniversary of Norway's Constitutional Day, Norway will be considered part of Sweden once again.
+- Mysteriet om Karl XI Is gamasjer (The Mystery of Charles XII's Spats): The brothers travel through time (again) to find the lost spats of Norwegian monarch Charles XII, a key instrument in the continuation of Norway's independence; if they are not retrieved by the 100th anniversary of Norway's Constitutional Day, Norway will be considered part of Sweden once again.
 A mysterious organization known as "Pavo" attempts to thwart their attempts to do this at any cost.
 (This series also introduced the "next generation" of Dal siblings; nephews Snerting and Joste and niece Mette-Mari.)

 - Vikingsverdets forbannelse (The Curse of the Viking Sword): Feature-length film based on recordings of an original theatrical production, cleverly edited into a feature.
 As Kirkvaag had died in the interim, he only interacts with the brothers via a video screen.